yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

     - Avg/by: Changes the final displayed calculated balance into an average by dividing the value set (DEFAULT 1.0) ...or...
     - I/E (date range): Avg/by no# of:
       ...
-Select one of: NOTSET, DAYS, WEEKS, MONTHS, YEARS ...
+Select one of: NOTSET, DAYS, WEEKS, MONTHS, YEARS (prefixed with "-" will multiple result by -1/reverse sign) ...
 Then tick 'Fractionals' if required - see below.
       ...
 Only enabled/allowed when Income/Expense categories are selected AND when NOT using 'All dates' ...
 Normally returns a whole (integer) number.
 E.g. MONTHS between 20240101 - 20240215 = 1 not 1.5 (for example)